RohitV5/PWA-Basics/README.md

 based on where service worker file is located it will control all child folders. so bettwer keep it in root folder

+Installing Service Worker vs Activating Service Workers

+Fetch is triggered by the web application while install and activate arre triggered by the browser.

+Request Header is set by the client side and Response Header is set by the server side.

+If server is setting Access-Control-Allow-Origin to : localhost:8080, hen this data will be accessible by this origin on the browser.

+Mode: 'no-cors' allows to get rid of this error but still we cant access the data using javascript,

+Service workers use Fetch and not AJAX.

+Service workers relies heavily on PromiseAPI and FetchAPI.
+Good understabnding of these is very important.